Dr. Pete Smith

 Summary:

-Pete Smith is an associate professor of communication and media studies in the Department of Communication.
-A native Mississippian (whose roots go back several generations) and proud graduate of the state’s public school and university systems, Pete’s research focus and class time is spent exploring the intersection between gender, media, and southern culture and politics.
+Pete Smith is an associate professor and coordinator of the communication and media studies concentration in the Department of Communication, Media & Theatre.
+A native Mississippian and proud graduate of the state’s public school and university systems, Dr. Smith's research focus and class time is spent exploring the intersection between gender, media history, and southern culture and politics.
 To that end, his published pieces have examined the journalism careers of Carolyn Bennett Patterson, a native Mississippian who went on to a distinguished career as an editor at National Geographic magazine, and Norma Fields, who covered the state capitol beat for the Tupelo Daily Journal (now the Northeast Mississippi Daily Journal) for almost two decades in the 1970s and 1980s.
 He has also studied how local and state media framed the political campaigns of Evelyn Gandy, the first woman to win election to multiple statewide offices (including Lieutenant Governor).

-Pete holds an undergraduate degree in communication studies from Mississippi State University, a master’s degree in communication from Auburn University, and a Ph.D. in mass communication (with an emphasis on mass communication history) from the School of Communication at the University of Southern Mississippi.
+Pete holds an undergraduate degree in communication studies from Mississippi State University, a master’s degree in communication from the School of Communication & Journalism at Auburn University, and a Ph.D. in mass communication (with an emphasis on mass communication history) from the School of Media and Communication at The University of Southern Mississippi.

 Education: